Macrometacorp/docs/docs/queryworkers/running-queries.md

 If your query returned results, then you can display them in **Table** or **JSON** format.
 Default is **Table**.

-### Download results

-If your query returned results, then you can click **Download CSV** to download them as a comma-separated variable file.

 ### Clear results

 To clear a specific result, click **Clear** next to the result.